robmarkoski/D-Arcy-Weisbach-Friction-Factor-Calculation/README.md

 You are free to use this in any way/shape/form with or without my attribution.

 I am not liable if anything goes wrong whilst you use this program.

+CURRENT VERSION: 0.2
+* Converted to Python 3
+* Added some error checking.
+Will be developed further.
+* Added information on pipe area.